 Over to you.

-With applications now open for the January intake of the Graduate Certificate of Education: Assessment of Student Learning, there’s no better time to present your case to your employer.
+With applications now open for the January intake of the Graduate Certificate in Education: Assessment of Student Learning, there’s no better time to present your case to your employer.

 Download our course guide and use Page 5 to show them how the postgraduate program will put your school and teachers at the forefront of assessment.